haskell/cabal/doc/cabal-commands.rst

 ::

     $ cabal list-bin cabal-install:tests
     cabal: The list-bin command is for finding a single binary at once.
-The target 'cabal-install:tests' refers to the test suites in the package cabal-install which includes the test suite 'unit-tests', the test suite 'memory-usage-tests', the test suite 'long-tests' and the test suite 'integration-tests2'.
+The target 'cabal-install:tests' refers to the test suites in the package cabal-install-#.#.#.# which includes the test suite 'unit-tests', the test suite 'memory-usage-tests', the test suite 'long-tests' and the test suite 'integration-tests2'.

     $ cabal list-bin cabal-install:unit-tests
     /.../dist-newstyle/.../unit-tests/unit-tests